Operations research analysts

 Education & Skills

 Data on higher education choices for Operations research analysts from The Department of Education and Census Bureau.
-The most common major for Operations research analysts is N/A but the most specialized major according to RCA in N/A were N/A.
+The most common major for Operations research analysts is Business but the most specialized major according to RCA in 2024 were MILITARY SCIENCE, LEADERSHIP AND OPERATIONAL ART.

 Among the necessary skills for Operations research analysts, Mathematics stands, but the revealed comparative advantage (RCA) shows that Operations research analysts need more than the average amount of Operations Analysis.